JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 :class:`FoldsView`, which associates a *data container* with a given sequence of assignments.

-.. class:: FoldsView <: AbstractVector
+.. class:: FoldsView <: DataView <: AbstractVector

    A vector-like representation of applying a repartitioning strategy to a specific data container.
 It is used to associate